luomus/species-challenge/README.md

 ### Next

 * Fix autocomplete-added species min/max dates being 2022-??
+* Refactor trashing.
+Now issues with
+    * Should removal be completely different procedure, that only UPDATES trashed = 1, and does not UPDATE anything else?
+    * field value can be "1" or true, "0" or false
     * If user removes name and then trashes the participation, saving fails, and some data disappears.
-    * Should removal be completely different procedure, that only UPDATES trashed = 1, and does not UPDATE anything else?
 * Trim whitespace from MX codes, both on read and write
 * On Safari, scroll date errors in view: https://chat.openai.com/share/cf043643-8b07-4394-b10e-30a383d54479
 * On safari, autocomplete shows list bullets